kirstytheproud/tech-tests/Test-03-HTMLCSS/readme.md

 Please complete these changes using a pull request so that we can see exactly what changes you have made to the code.

 Thanks

+## Solution

+Discuss potential answers/solutions with coaches and fellow students...